TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 ### Connections/DM attack
 Connection is a special feature in C-REAL.
 Connection commands are for DM attacks.
 You can DM the bot to connect to a server that the bot is already in, and then use all the available commands in the DM.
 Here's how to use connection commands.
-*Type ".servers", it'll give you a list of servers that the bot is in.
+* Type ".servers", it'll give you a list of servers that the bot is in.
+The output will be the list below.
 ```
 Servers
 Total count: 1